nic2703/Innoprojekt_22/tutorials/INSTALL_DRIVERS.md

 1. In the arduino sketchbook folder, there is a sub-directory called `libraries`
 2. Create a folder in the `libraries`directory called `robotica_Inno22`

-files should run fine if `robotica_Inno22.h`is included
+files should run fine if `filename` is included

 !!
 ATTENTION !!
 -----------------------------------------